dly888/striking-analytics/README.md

 - Detects straights, hooks, uppercuts and kicks on both sides.
 When two fire at once a straight beats a hook, and arm-swings near a kick get suppressed so they don't count as punches.
-- Striking stats: counts, rates, peak speed in m/s, combos, a per-strike speed timeline, a pacing histogram and a rhythm score.
+- Striking stats: counts, rates, peak and average speed in m/s, combos with their average length and your most-thrown combinations, a lead/rear and left/right hand balance, a punch/kick split, work-rate numbers (busiest window, mean gap, longest rest, time to first strike), a per-strike speed timeline, a pacing histogram, a rhythm score, and a fatigue read on how much strike speed faded across the session.
 - Guard-drop detection for when both hands fall below the shoulders, with the time of each drop and the total guard-up time.
 - Footwork: the ankles get projected onto the floor for a movement heatmap, plus